 Mr. Davis is a Lecturer in Law at the University of Chicago Law School.
-From 1989 to 2013 he was a member of the Chicago Police Board, which decides misconduct cases brought against Chicago police officers and selects candidates for Superintendent of Police when there is a vacancy in that office.
+He was previously a member of the Chicago Police Board, which decides misconduct cases brought against Chicago police officers and selects candidates for Superintendent of Police when there is a vacancy in that office.

 Mr. Davis grew up on the south side of Chicago and attended the Laboratory School.
 He received a B.A. from Yale in 1972 and a J.D. in 1976 from Harvard Law School, where he was a member of the Board of Editors of the Harvard Law Review.
-He was a law clerk for the Hon.
-Luther M. Swygert of the United States Court of Appeals for the Seventh Circuit in 1976-77.
+He joined Mayer Brown in 1977 after serving as a law clerk for the Hon.
+Luther M. Swygert of the United States Court of Appeals for the Seventh Circuit.

 "Protecting Target Directors Who Approved a Cash Merger When the Debt Incurred in the Merger Causes Target to Fail," INSIGHTS, Vol. 26, No. 1, 9-14, (2012) (co-author).

 "Delaware Supreme Court Reverses Chancery Court in Airgas Case," Harvard Law School Forum on Corporate Governance and Financial Regulation (December 4, 2010) (co-author).

 "Delaware Supreme Court Upholds Poison Pill in Versata," Harvard Law School Forum on Corporate Governance and Financial Regulation (October 19, 2010) (co-author).

 "Recent Delaware Cases Regarding Poison Pills,” Harvard Law School Forum on Corporate Governance and Financial Regulation (October 10, 2010) (co-author).

 "Would Changes in the Rules for Director Selection and Liability Help Public Companies Gain Some of Private Equity’s Advantages?," 76 University of Chicago Law Review 83 (2009).